-One of the things that the show didn’t get much credit for, was the Oz and Wizard dynamic.
+One of the things that the show didn’t get much credit for was the Oz and Wizard dynamic.
 Critics claimed they couldn’t see why the people of Oz didn’t retaliate against the wizard (since there is power in numbers), but they fail to realize that people become conditioned to following orders when they fear for their lives.

 So clearly, the way to remain in power is to create an image that will make you a warrior to be feared and a savior.
-Invoke fear so that they fear the consequences of going against you and make yourself the only sanctuary, so that they think that you are the only place to turn to for help.
+Invoke fear so that they fear the consequences of going against you and make yourself the only sanctuary so that they think that you are the only place to turn to for help.

 Also, remove any threats that could potentially take you down from your seat of power.
-The wizard banishes magic and no one sees anything wrong with this?
+The wizard banishes magic, and no one sees anything wrong with this?
 Well, he didn’t just take away the use of power; he backed his actions with reasoning.
 He manipulated the people of Oz into thinking he was removing it for their benefit.
 Not unlike all of those necessary executive orders that have been hastily signed in our present day government.
 Because when you make it look like your helping someone out, more then likely they won’t question your motives.

-The wizard was also smart enough to get rid of anything that could have been a threat to him and he employed the rest (Eammon the Lion).
+The wizard was also smart enough to get rid of anything that could have been a threat to him, and he employed the rest (Eammon the Lion).

 Sylvie helps Glinda by destroying the stone giant.
 Dorothy retaliates by having the other stone giant back at Oz force its sword into the witches temple.
-This temporarily weakens Glinda and removes the locust tornado, exposing the young witches and Glinda to the wizard’s army.
-The wizard orders his men to kill them and his men shoot all of the young girls.
-There’s not even a bat of the eye at the fact that these witches are just little girls.
-He doesn’t have a care in the world for anything other then his own behind.
+The destruction of the temple temporarily weakens Glinda and removes the locust tornado, exposing the young witches and Glinda to the wizard’s army.
+The Wizard orders his men to kill them, and his men shoot all of the young girls.
+There’s not even a moment to think about what they are about to do.
+No one contemplates that these witches are just little girls.
+The Wizard doesn’t have a care in the world for anything other than his own behind.
 Luckily, only a witch can kill a witch, so the girls survive.

 Dorothy returns to Kansas in the aftermath of the tornado.
 Karen has survived and is in the hospital.
 Dorothy was barely in Kansas long enough for brunch with Aunt Em, when Lucas and Toto show up to take Dorothy back on Jane’s orders.
-The beast forever has Jane as a prisoner and only Dorothy can help them.
+The beast forever has Jane as a prisoner, and only Dorothy can help them.

 - Jack tries to kill the wizard on his own but is stopped.
 He gets viciously chopped up by the wizard’s men on the battlefield and somehow survives.